Hi all we are going to fly into Barcelona soon and we have approximately 2 weeks in Spain, any suggestions on what we should do?

 Also, near the aquarium, you can catch a cable car to the top of the mini-mountain (I have forgotten what it is called!) but you see over the entire cityscape, gorgeous at sunset.

 If you get the chance to head out of Barcelona see if you can make your way north east and stay in Laguardia in the centre of Spain.
-The most incredible wine and tapas (possibly the best in the country...) and is the centre of the Rioja wine region. almost 10 years ago
+The most incredible wine and tapas (possibly the best in the country...) and is the centre of the Rioja wine region. about 10 years ago

 Everyone else has summed up Barcelona pretty well definitely check out the Gothic Quarter, the Picasso Museum, anything Gaudi related and also an area called Gracia which is kind of on the way to La Sagrada Familia.
 I would advise staying away from La Ramblas though unless you're into the typical touristy thing, the rest of Barcelona is much better.